aktos-io/aecad/problems-with-others.md

 ## What is wrong with Kicad?

 - No component based approach
-  - Hierarchical sheets just work wrong [¹](https://github.com/aktos-io/kicad-tools/blob/master/fix-copy-hsheet))
+  - Hierarchical sheets just work wrong:
+    - Can not assign correct references when duplicating a hierarchical sheet[**¹**](https://github.com/aktos-io/kicad-tools/blob/master/kicad-fix-refs).
-    - Not handling circular dependencies
+    - Can not handle circular dependencies
     - Importing other schematics does not append its hierarchical sheets (no dependency tracking)
     - Weird reference design: Component references are stored in the hierarchical sheets, thus you may easily end up duplicate/conflicting component references when you copy a HSheet to another project.
 - Bugfixes take centuries.